Zen12102004/FGO-Card-Generator/README.md

 including grand,forigner,pretender and more beast

 ## Background
-Forked from Aister's FGO + Canvas project
+Forked from meguerreroa's fgo generator
 Several projects that experiment on HTML5 canvas which is an expansion of juncaixinchi's original concept of using canvas to generate FGO cards.